cwebsterz/movie-search-test/README.md

 npm start
 ```

-* Open editor to Music favorites
+* Using your editor, open the **music-favorites** folder.
-* Open Readme
+* Open **README.md**.

 ---

 ## Step 1 - List Favorite Music

-On the Home page component use `map` to list all of the
-favorite music in the redux store state `favorites`.
+On the Home page component use `map` to list all of the favorite music in the redux store state `favorites`.

 ---

 ## Step 2 - Show each favorite when clicked.

-On the Show page component use `componentDidMount` to load the favorite music from the route params id into the favorite state.
-Then in the render function present the
-the favorite music using the MusicCard Component and the favorite state.
+On the Show page component use `componentDidMount` to load the favorite music from the route params id into the `favorite` state.
+Then in the `render()` function present the favorite music using the `MusicCard` Component and the `favorite` state.

 ---

 ## Step 3 - Add a new favorite to state

-On the form component we want to enable the
-user to create a new music favorite and
-add it to the favorites list.
+On the form component we want to enable the user to create a new music favorite and add it to the `favorites` list.

 ---

 ## Step 4 - Search for a music via https://music-search.jrs.camp/

-On the new form, create a button called search, when clicked route to the search component to allow the user to find and
+On the new form, create a button called **Search**, when clicked route to the search component to allow the user to find and
 select the music data from the music database.
-Take the selection and apply to the new
-favorite model and redirect back to the
+Take the selection and apply to the new `favorite` model and redirect back to the form component.
-form component.

 ### Example